 If a numerical value is entered against the UAPR setting, this number will be pre appended to all SIP Line configurations, and is used internally in the SIP Line server to track SIP terminals.
-Use Element Manager and navigate to the IP Network \rightarrow IP Telephony Nodes \rightarrow Node Details \rightarrow SIP Line Gateway Configuration page.
+Use Element Manager and navigate to the IP Network → IP Telephony Nodes → Node Details → SIP Line Gateway Configuration page.
 See the following screenshot for highlighted critical parameters.
+The value for SIP Domain Name must match that configured in Section 6.2.

-- SIP Line Gateway Application: Enable the SIP line service on the node, check the box to enable - SIP Domain Name: The value must match that configured in Section 6.2 - SLG endpoint name: The endpoint name is the same endpoint name as the SIP Line Gateway and will be used for SIP gateway registration - SLG Local Sip port: Default value is 5070 - SLG Local TLS port: Default value is 5071
+- SIP Line Gateway Application: Enable the SIP line service on the node, check the box to enable - SIP domain name: Enter the SIP domain name, in this case, avaya.com - SLG endpoint name: The endpoint name is the same endpoint name as the SIP Line Gateway and will be used for SIP gateway registration - SLG Local Sip port: Default value is 5070 - SLG Local TLS port: Default value is 5071